Farmers' protest: Clashes break out at Singhu border; lathi charge, tear gas used

 New Delhi, Jan 29: Clashes broke out between agitating farmers and a large group of people claiming to be locals at the Singhu border on Friday as police resorted to lathicharge and used tear gas shells to disperse the crowd.

+Delhi Police SHO (Alipur) Pradeep Paliwal was injured in the violence after a man attacked him with a sword, an official said, adding that some people were also wounded.

+The official said that police detained the man who attacked the station house officer.

-The locals demanded that farmers vacate the Singhu border protest site as they had "insulted" the national flag during their tractor parade on Republic Day.
+The locals demanded that the farmers vacate the Singhu border protest site as they had "insulted" the national flag during their tractor parade on Republic Day.

 Armed with sticks, the group of locals reached the site and asked the farmers to leave while raising slogans against them.
+Both sides also pelted stones at each other.
+The protestors at the Singhu border, much of which is barred for entry from outside, were coming out in numbers to resist the locals.

+However, they were promptly stopped by farmer union volunteers which helped the situation from turning ugly.

+"They are not locals, but hired goons.
+They were throwing stones, petrol bombs at us.
+They attempted to burn down our trolleys also.
+We are here to resist them.
+We won''t leave the place," said Harkirat Mann Beniwal, 21, from Punjab''s Khana district.

-Thousands of protesting farmers had clashed with the police during the tractor parade on Tuesday.
+Thousands of protesting farmers had clashed with the police during the tractor rally called by farmer unions on January 26 to highlight their demand for repeal of the Centre''s three farm laws.

+Many of the protesters, driving tractors, reached the Red Fort and entered the monument.
+Some protesters even hoisted religious flags on its domes and the flagstaff at the ramparts, where the national flag is unfurled by the prime minister on Independence Day.